Baker-IGM/IGME-110/exercises/markupExercise/basicMarkupExercise.md

 ## Deliverables

-Upload your completed HTML document to the myCourses Assignments dropbox by 3pm on Thursday.
+Upload your completed HTML documents to the myCourses Assignments dropbox by class on Thursday.